Sharing Time Ideas from the 2015 Outline

 Sharing Time Ideas from Little LDS Ideas

-Back in 2010 I saw the idea (below) posted as a comment on the Sharing Time page on Sugardoodle.
-I thought it was such a cute idea.
+Back in 2010 I saw the cutest idea (below) posted as a comment on the Sharing Time page on Sugardoodle.
+I loved the idea and decided to use it for my own Repentance Sharing Time Idea.
+I hope you enjoy this idea and are able to use it.

 Here is the comment that I read on Sugardoodle: